Resume Tips

 Key Takeaways:

-- Your resume should begin with a clear objective statement.
+- Begin your resume with an unambiguous objective statement.

-- Customize your resume for each job application.
+- Tailor your resume for each job application.

 - Emphasize transferable skills.